lothrond/arch-mk/README.md

 Look for `[sr0]` or `[sr1]` etc.

-Then, with smething like `wodim` installed:
+Then, with something like `wodim` installed:

 	wodim -eject -tao  speed=2 dev=/dev/sr0 -v -data archiso-x86_64.iso